Namibia Border Requirements

 Compulsory Vaccinations Yellow Fever (if coming from an affected area)

 Duty-exempt are items for personal use, 1 litre liquor, 2 litres of wine, 50ml perfume, 250ml Eau de Toilette, 400 cigarettes or 50 cigars, 250g tobacco, other new or used items to the value of N$ 2000.
 All things exceeding this limit including food, are subject to strict tariff regulations.
-One may not import more than 10 kg meat or meat products, fruit and vegetables.
 This also applies to travellers from South Africa.
 Gifts up to a value of 200 N$ and all personal items are duty-free.
 For questions phone customs in Windhoek: Tel: 061 2099111.

 If you’re driving a vehicle across the border, the vehicle needs to have a sticker placed on the back of the car indicating the country the vehicle is registered in.
 For example, if you plan to drive a vehicle that is registered in South Africa, into Namibia, the vehicle will have to have a ZA sticker on it.
 Similarly, if the vehicle is registered in Namibia and is being driven into South Africa, the car will require a NAM sticker on it.

 If you travel from Namibia to South Africa, Botswana, Zambia or Zimbabwe in a rented car, you need a written permit by the car rental company.